pausebreak/darts/README.md

 # darts

 This is an experiment with using [zustand](https://zustand-demo.pmnd.rs/) and [parcel](https://parceljs.org/) for app development.
-It's also meant to be a platform independent way to track dart games.
+It's also meant to be a platform independent way to track dart games on whatever device you have handy.

 See: https://pausebreak.github.io/darts/ for a live demonstration.